Our Team

 Clinical Psychologist & Behaviour Support Practitioner

-As said by Krishnamurti (1998) “When you listen to someone, you must
+As said by Krishnamurti (1998) “When you listen to someone, you must hear the emotion behind their words, not just the words themselves”.

 Areas of Focus: Depression, Anxiety, Personality Issues, Immigration-Related Issues, Trauma, and Cultural Issues.